 "Money helps, but ideas and solutions are better," Radle said.

-Instead of raising money to buy ads, Radle plans to promote his campaign through the media, including interviews with local political blogs and posting comments and blog posts on Patch.
+Instead of raising money to buy ads, Radle plans to promote his campaign through the media, including interviews with local political blogs and posting comments and on Patch.
 According to Radle, this makes his campaign more accountable to voters.